 The purpose of this section is to delineate the steps you will be taking to pretest, or, pilot test your prototype.
 Based on the data you collect with your product evaluation survey, or whatever data collection instrument you will use to gather feedback during the pilot test, you will then revise the prototype to create the final product.

-PER-Impact Goal: "To enhance the ability of those in management to make decisions about the success of follow-up activites for high-risk individuals."
+PER-Impact Goal: "To enhance the ability of those in management to make decisions about the success of follow-up activities for high-risk individuals."

 Institutional Board Review